apache/pulsar/site/docs/latest/functions/overview.md

 ## State storage

 Pulsar Functions use [Apache BookKeeper](https://bookkeeper.apache.org) as a state storage interface.
 All Pulsar installations, including local {% popover standalone %} installations, include a deployment of BookKeeper {% popover bookies %}.

+## Windowing

+**Window operations** gather processing results from functions within a specified time frame rather than on a per-message basis.
+Here are some example window operations:

+* Counting how many clicks a website has received in the last 10 minutes
+* Determining which product in a product line is the best seller within the last 1000 purchases

+Window operations are of two basic types, depending on whether or not the windows overlap with one another:

+* [Sliding](#sliding) windows are windows that overlap

+### Sliding windows {#sliding}

+{% include figure.html src="/img/sliding-window.png" %}